Rootpie-Studios/RAG-research/docs/Normalization_Versions.md

 ## At Parsing
 These normalizations take place just after extracting the text by the parser.
-Which means that the normalized version will be in the databse (Not the most flexible?).
+Which means that the normalized version will be in the database (Not the most flexible?).
 So it is done in the beginnig of the [parse_embedd_into_db.py](https://github.com/dc91/RAG/blob/main/parse_embedd_into_db.py) script, where it is called by chunk_pdf_by_tokens() (showing part of function):

 ```python
 def chunk_pdf_by_tokens(pdf_path, model="text-embedding-3-small", MAX_TOKENS=MAX_TOKENS, OVERLAP=OVERLAP):